dorelljames/ai-jscebu/src/content/curriculum/06-architecture/index.md

 # Architecture

-Learn to design and implement scalable AI systems that integrate seamlessly with existing applications while following best practices.
+Welcome to the Architecture module!
+This comprehensive module will teach you how to design and implement scalable AI systems that integrate seamlessly with existing applications.

-## Module Overview

-### 1. System Design

-- Architecture patterns
-- Scalability considerations
-- High availability
-- Load balancing
-- Caching strategies
-- Cost optimization

-### 2. Ethics & Privacy

-- Data protection
-- User privacy
-- Bias mitigation
-- Transparency
+## What You'll Learn

+In this module, you'll learn about:

+- Designing scalable AI system architectures
-- Responsible AI
+- Implementing ethical AI practices and privacy measures
-- Compliance (GDPR, CCPA)
+- Creating effective integration patterns
+- Following industry best practices

+## Module Structure

+1. **System Design**: Master scalable AI architecture patterns
+2. **Ethics & Privacy**: Learn responsible AI development practices
+3. **Integration Patterns**: Implement effective system integration strategies
+4. **Best Practices**: Apply industry-standard development practices

+Each section builds upon the previous one, helping you create robust AI systems.

+## Prerequisites

+Before starting this module, you should have:

+- Completed all previous modules
+- Strong system architecture experience
+- Solid API design knowledge
+- Understanding of scalability concepts

+## Getting Started

+Select a section from the sidebar to begin your journey into AI system architecture.
+We recommend following the sections in order, as each builds upon the concepts introduced in the previous ones.

 ### 3. Integration Patterns